 This thermometer also uses Braun’s “Age Precision” technology to remind you what is a ‘safe’ temperature – tap the button to cycle through ‘0-3 months’ ‘3-36 months’ and ‘over 36 months’ and, when you take a reading, you’ll get a color-coded backlight (green for OK, yellow for ‘elevated’ or ‘red’ for high.
 It might sound silly, but especially with young kids it’s helpful to be reminded of when to worry and when not to!

-For cafes, stores and offices preparing to accept visitors after Covid-19 lockdown, a wall-mounted digital thermometer is an ideal solution, meaning customers (and staff) can be directed to take their own temperature with a polite sign, rather than be forced to queue for a team member with a handheld ‘gun’.
-There is a ‘fever alarm’ with beep beep sound and flashing light, which might seem a little unsubtle, depending on the ambiance, but otherwise operation is relatively painless – it can be connected to a USB lead to power it, and this will also provide enough charge for up to a week depending.
+For cafes, stores and offices preparing to accept staff and visitors during heightened Covid-19 restrictions or a full lockdown, a wall-mounted digital thermometer is an ideal solution, meaning all can be directed to take their own temperature with a polite sign, rather than be forced to queue for a team member with a handheld ‘gun’.
+While normal temperatures are met with a green light, there is a ‘fever alarm’ with beep beep sound and red light, which might seem a little unsubtle, depending on the ambiance, but otherwise operation is relatively painless – it can be connected to a USB-C lead to power it, and this will also provide enough charge for up to a week depending.
 Wall mounting is as simple as hanging on a nail or hook, though you might wish to take a little more care to prevent theft.
-The only real downside is choosing the right hanging height, especially if you welcome children.
+The only real downside is choosing the right hanging height, especially if some of your visitors are children.

 The wide temperature range of this thermometer gun makes it suitable for an almost immeasurable number of applications, from checking the surface temperature of a pizza in the oven through automotive to HVAC (though not accurate enough for use on humans).
 The dual laser beams help target the right spot and the fact the narrow 30:1 beam means you can get a reading at a safe distance even in a furness or kiln.
 All customers will be happy to find a case and battery included.
 Professionals will also appreciate the Emissivity adjustment; the reflective properties of different materials affect IR thermometers, but experienced pros will find the ‘E’ toggle easy to use, as well as appreciating the ability to set max and minimum warnings.
 The LCD is adequate, too, though contrast could be better.